Mintbase/Grants-Program/applications/RainbowDAO Protocol ink!  Phase 1.md

    - ##### 10.DAO NFT Management System

     To create a set of tools for the production and circulation of various NFTs.
-We will take DAO as the center to build a prosperous NFT ecology on the basis of Polkadot.
+We will take DAO as the center to build a prosperous NFT ecology on the basis of Mintbase.

    - ##### 11.DAO DeFi Management System